The British in Bakumatsu Japan: The Tozenji Incident

 There are various storylines that interlink and overlap the many different complicated aspects of this period.
 This series of articles focuses on events involving British civilians and legation or embassy staff in Japan during the turbulent Bakumatsu era.
 It features images and eye-witness accounts and reports from the time.

-The articles will be published in chronological order.
+The articles are published in chronological order.

 Today, in the sleepy back streets of Takanawa — a Minato ward suburb of Tokyo close to Shinagawa, and about a 15-minute walk away from the graves of the 47 Ronin at Sengakuji — is a sedate little Buddhist temple called Tozenji (東禅寺).